PelinAvramoglu/stresslevelanalysis/README.md

 ### Expected Outcomes

 1. **Study Duration and Stress**: I expect to see an increase in stress levels as study time increases, particularly in the last few days before the exam.
-2. **Sleep Duration and Stress**: Better sleep (at least 7 hours per night) should correlate with lower stress levels, especially on intense study days.
+2. **Sleep Duration and Stress**: Better sleep should correlate with lower stress levels, especially on intense study days.
 3. **Days Until Exam**: Stress levels are expected to be higher as the exam approaches.
 Even if study time increases, stress will likely rise unless sleep quality is maintained.